ankevdv/inspirationblog/src/post/post2.md

 afbeelding: /img/post5img5.jpg
 ---

-Ben Grandgenett is a Brooklyn-based graphic designer and art director, born and raised in Nebraska.
-He is currently the Art Director at The New York Times Magazine.
+Ben Grandgenett is a graphic designer and art director now based in Brooklyn.
+He is currently the Art Director of The New York Times Magazine.
+I love his modern approach, which sometimes includes retro elements.